JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/rider-profiling/dynamic-program-analysis/index.md

 memory traffic overall.
 If you run the Sudoku solver, Dynamic Program Analysis will detect several issues.
 The top issue is excessive allocation of the `Cell` type indeed!

-Unfortunately, optimizing the issue with `Cell` would take us too far in rewriting various bits of code for this screencast.
-You can make `Cell` a `struct` instead of a `class`, as described [here](https://blog.jetbrains.com/dotnet/2020/03/31/auto-detect-memory-issues-app-dynamic-program-analysis-rider-2020-1/).
+Optimizing the issue with `Cell` can be done by making it a `struct` instead of a `class`, as described [here](https://blog.jetbrains.com/dotnet/2020/03/31/auto-detect-memory-issues-app-dynamic-program-analysis-rider-2020-1/).
-This will move `Cell` from the heap to the stack, and reduce allocations.
+This will move `Cell` from the heap to the stack, and reduce the need for garbage collection.
+Since all `Cell` are short-lived and don't take up much memory per instance, it's safe to move these to the stack.

 ### Optimize Closures using DPA